Heroes of the Storm: Gameplay

 Each individual hero comes with a set of distinctive abilities.
 Ability kit is generally composed of three basic abilities usable right from level 1, a passive or active trait, and a powerful "heroic ability".
 Upon reaching level 10, players can choose between two "heroics" which often have a devastating effect and a long cooldown.
 Heroics are usually the strongest tools in an arsenal that define a hero's strengths and playstyle.
 A hero can only gain one type of heroic per match.
 If a hero runs out of health points and dies, they are removed from active play until a respawn timer counts down to zero, after which they subsequently respawn at the rear of their team's base, known as the "Hall of Storms".
 Furthermore, the Hall of Storms allows heroes to quickly restore their health and mana over time as long as they are within the Hall.
 The Hall also offers protection from enemy damage and effects, and enemy players are repelled outward a slight distance in a sudden fashion upon entering an opposing team's Hall.

 Experience points, which players can gain by gathering experience globes from fallen minions, are shared across the entire team.
 This is uncommon for the MOBA genre, in which most games employ a system of separate, per-player experience and leveling.
 In addition, certain enemy structures, such as towers, forts and keeps, will provide experience to the team who destroys them, as well as captured mercenary camps.
 When a team during the course of the match reaches a certain experience point threshold, every hero on that team levels up, acquiring slightly amplified powers, up to a maximum level of 30.
 Every few levels, players may select a "talent" which offers a new ability or augments an existing one.
 Two significant power spikes are at level 10 and level 20, where heroes gain access to some of the most powerful talents in the game, referred to as "heroic" and "storm talents", respectively.
 This leveling system emphasizes the importance of teamwork and planning since a player's action can affect the whole team.

 In addition to the talent system, each player is able to use a "Hearthstone", an ability that allows heroes to teleport back to their base from anywhere on the battleground after a few seconds of channeling without receiving damage, using abilities, or attacking.
 Players can also utilize various mounts, such as animals, bikes, and clouds, to increase their movement speed, automatically dismounting when attacking, receiving damage or using most abilities.

 Game modes

-Heroes of the Storm includes several game modes from which players can choose, including the option to play either against computer-controlled Heroes or other players.
+Heroes of the Storm offers various game modes, allowing players to choose between battling computer-controlled heroes or competing in team-based matches against other players.